Policy Statement Last updated: 22 March 2023

 Your personal data may be processed by staff operating outside the UK or the EEA who work for us, or for one of our sub-processors

 Our staff may be engaged in, amongst other things, the downloading of your CV, fulfilment of your order and the provision of our Services

 By submitting your personal data, you agree to this transfer, storing and processing

 Third parties who are authorised to access, store and manage our data sets (which include your personal information records) are bound by confidentiality agreements

 Our .com website is assessed as PCI compliant

-Cookies on the company’s website and subsidiaries (www.cmcpartnership.com, www.cmcpartnership.sg, www.cmcpartnership.it and www.cmcpartnership.com/en-za) are used for a variety of different purposes, but generally speaking their use breaks down into the following categories:
+Cookies on CMC Global’s websites (www.cmcpartnership.com, www.cmcpartnership.sg, www.cmcpartnership.it and www.cmcpartnership.com/en-za) are used for a variety of different purposes, but generally speaking their use breaks down into the following categories:

 To ensure that you are in control of your privacy at all times, all web browsers give you the option to disable cookies.
 Most browsers are initially set up to accept HTTP cookies.
 For more information about HTTP cookies and how to disable them the following links may be helpful, or you can use the “Help” option in your browser which should tell you how to stop accepting new cookies.

 - Cookie settings in Chrome

 - Cookie settings in Safari web and iOS